Oven roasted asparagus is a fast and easy side dish to serve up with your family’s dinner, needing just oil, salt, pepper, and lemon.

 - liquid measure – these beakers are more accurate for liquids, such as oil

 Oven Roasted Asparagus Recipe

 - 1 lb asparagus spears washed and trimmed

 - Preheat the oven to 375°F.

-- Spread a sheet of aluminum foil on a rimmed baking sheet.
+- Line a rimmed baking sheet with foil or parchment paper.
 Line up your spears in a single layer.
 Drizzle with 2 tablespoons olive oil.
 Sprinkle generously with salt and pepper.
-Close up foil, folding securely.

 - Drizzle with lemon juice and serve.